 Garden chairs, a wishing well, picture frames and some large sculptures – these are just some of the objects that Barry has made for other people.

 The 53-year-old who lives in Karratha was diagnosed ten years ago with a brain tumour in his frontal lobe.
 He underwent radiotherapy treatment that damaged the lenses of his eyes.
-It now means he struggles to focus for long periods of time.
+It now means he lives with a vision impairment and struggles to focus for long periods of time.
 He can’t work anymore but spends his time creating and crafting wooden and metal objects to gift to others.

 He used to live in Geraldton but moved to Karratha six months ago and now has to have twice-yearly MRI scans.